MmedaraU/study-notes/html-and-html5.md

 #### The `png` format
 **Portable Network Graphic**
 Can contain any image type, but especially efficient for storing images with flat colours.
-It is the only format that allows multiple levels of transparency.
+It is the only format that allows multiple levels of transparency, up to 256.

 1. Multiple image formats
   * 8-bit indexed colour images